Rangers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have won 60.2% of the games this season when they were favored on the moneyline (53-35).
+- The Rangers have won 53 of the 89 games they were listed as the moneyline favorite this season (59.6%).

-- The Rangers have a 60.8% chance to win this matchup based on the moneyline's implied probability.
+- Based on this game's moneyline, the Rangers' implied win probability is 66.7%.

-- In the 132 games in which bookmakers have set an over/under for Texas, it has combined with opponents to go over the total 65 times (65-60-7).
+- Texas has combined with opponents to hit the over on the total 65 times this season for a 65-61-7 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!